programarivm/babylon/README.md

 ### Would You Want to Help Add More Languages?

 Babylon implements a machine learning technique and can be trained to learn languages easily.

+The `cli/prepare.php` command calculates some statistics: the fingerprint of the language families which is a disjointish set containing the most frequent words expected to be found in each family of languages.

 Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to find out how you can help add more languages.

 ### License